devdumpling/turbo-bun-example/README.md

 All I've done is swap out pnpm for bun and added the minimum necessary bun config.
 See the commits for details.

+## What's Working

+1. `bun install` appears to be fine

+## What's Not Working

+1. Running `bun run` from anywhere but the root fails, even with something simple: `bun eslint --version`
+2. Any TurboRepo command fails without a `packageManager` specified in `package.json` (seems like bun isn't really supported yet)

+Haven't tried much beyond that yet, but will report back as I do.

 ## Below is the default turbostarter readme

 (Note it might not accurately reflect, I just left it for reference)